NYPL/loc-authority-tools/README.md

 # LOC Authority Tools
 A common issue with matching works from different sources / publishers is the integrity of the data.
-An author name from one source may come in as 'Toni Morrison', while another has 'Morisson, Toni', or 'Morrison, Toni, 1931-2019', or a myriad of other inputs.
+An author name from one source may come in as 'Toni Morrison', while another has 'Morrison, Toni', or 'Morrison, Toni, 1931-2019', or a myriad of other inputs.
 The goal of this project is to provide a simple proof of concept service to make resolving such discrepancies easier.
 The final product of this is a webservice that lets you query by an author name that you have and returns a set of potential matching 'established' names.
 The 'established' part of this is based on the Library of Congress [Name